koshchey/urt-pioneer/pioneer_ws/notes.md

 ## Notes

+Build
+`sudo docker build -t pioneer_urt .`
+pioneer_urt is the name of the image

+To run in background
+`docker compose up`
+`docker compose down`

+To enter container
+`sudo docker compose run --rm base` base is the name of the service specified in the compose file

 ## Docker
 Remove dangling images (indicated as <none>:<none> though not all these may be dangling):
 `docker rmi $(docker images -f "dangling=true" -q)`